atulguptag/atulguptag/README.md

 # 💫 About Me:

 - 👨‍💻 A passionate Software Developer | Full Stack Developer | Python Developer
 - 🌍 I'm based in India
-- ✉️ You can contact me at [here](mailto:atulguptag111@gmail.com)
+- 📬 You can contact me at [here](mailto:atulguptag111@gmail.com)
-- 👨‍💻 I'm currently learning `GO Language`
+- 📚 I'm currently learning `GO Language`
-- 👨‍💻 I'm currently working on [Go Auth App](https://github.com/atulguptag/go-auth-app)
+- 🏢 I'm currently working with `Moneyy.ai`
 - 🤝 I'm open to collaborating on `Python Django Projects`
-- 🖥️ See my portfolio at [Portfolio](https://atulguptag.github.io/)
+- 🌐 See my portfolio at [Portfolio](https://atulguptag.github.io/)
+- ✍️ See my blog at [Blog](https://blogbyatulgupta.wordpress.com/)

 # 📝 RESUME: